 Since understanding the service quality of Microsoft 365 services – especially a communication tool like Microsoft Teams – and being notified of any service quality issues as/before they happen is imperative, this can be detrimental toward business productivity.
 Luckily, Martello is here to change that.

 Our digital experience monitoring provides a comprehensive solution to help ensure your IT team can effectively measure Microsoft Teams service quality and be alerted to signs of service degradation as early as possible.
 Here is how our solution can achieve that:

 Resolving poor Microsoft 365 service quality issues starts by first understanding where the issues stem from.
 90% of performance issues that enterprises face with Microsoft 365 services are caused by the enterprises’ own network and infrastructure.
 This means that remedying the problem lies solely on the business.
-The Martello Gizmo solution helps IT gain a complete view of the Microsoft 365 service quality delivered to their business lines through 24/7 service quality dashboards that provide real-time and historical service performance data (with built-in SLA) for every major workload.
+Martello Vantage DX helps IT gain a complete view of the Microsoft 365 service quality delivered to their business lines through 24/7 service quality dashboards that provide real-time and historical service performance data (with built-in SLA) for every major workload.

 For Microsoft Teams performance specifically, being able to quickly identify and remedy the root cause of a performance issue is crucial to maintain effective service quality.
 By assessing the performance of a users’ route to the cloud you can effectively visualize the network path, any associated latency issues and receive real-time data (including RTT, Jitter, and packet loss) to better understand bottlenecks and optimize network performance.

 Our Active Network Path Monitoring tests the network paths between your users’ sites and Microsoft Teams services – site by site- and provides data to help ensure user productivity, satisfaction and improve the overall quality of service by: